Home Affordability Calculator

-After you input the last field, the home affordability calculator will immediately show you your results.
-The maximum loan is the maximum value of mortgage you can afford with the given monthly payment.
+After inputting the last field, the home affordability calculator will show you your results immediately.
+The maximum loan is the highest value of the mortgage you can afford with the given monthly payment.

-- Your monthly debt - the installments you need to pay every month on other loans (e.g., auto loan, personal loan, RV loan).
+Your monthly debt – The installments you need to pay every month on other loans (e.g., auto loan, personal loan, or RV loan).
 You can also switch to yearly debt.

 This time the results section contains two values.
 The first one is the same as before – the maximum loan you can take.
 The second one – maximum home value – shows you the maximum value of real estate you can afford.